 - International applicants should also be aware of student visa and other international student requirements.

 - Application fee: A non-refundable fee of $120 is required.
 The fee is paid by credit card in the online application when you submit the application.
 If a student wishes to apply to more than one major/program, a separate application and fee for each major/program is required.
 NEC does not grant fee waivers.
 The application fee for NEC Alumni and current NEC undergraduate or graduate students is $75 per major/program.

 Standardized tests: GRE scores are not required and do not factor into our admission decision.

 If invited to a live audition, AD applicants must attend the audition at NEC on the date specified.
-AD applicants may not audition via recording regardless of their country of residence.
+AD applicants may not audition via recording under any circumstances.

 Those applicants who are invited to a live audition will be asked to submit a list of proposed repertoire.
 The list does not need to be submitted with the online application.
 Live audition repertoire may be different than that contained on the prescreening video recording.
 The AD committee will review the proposed repertoire for approval.

 - December 1: Deadline for Fall (September) online applications, including upload of unofficial transcripts and prescreening recordings.

 - January 1: TOEFL or IELTS score reports due.
 Only required of applicants whose first language is not English, and who have not been approved for a waiver of the examination requirement.

 - February 15: Filing deadline for the Free Application for Federal Student Aid (FAFSA).
 Only required for U.S. citizens and permanent residents.